Your browser does not support JavaScript.

 Credit Reports

-An unauthorized account is a credit account appearing on the report that the consumer did not open or approve.
+Unauthorized account means a credit account appearing on the report that the consumer did not open or approve.

 Read more about Unauthorized Account.